itmaybejj/editoria11y-wp/readme.txt

 * Filterable reports let you explore recent issues, which pages have the most issues, which issues are most common, and which issues have been dismissed.
 These populate and update when published content is viewed by logged-in authors.
 * Various settings are available to constrain checks to specific parts of the page and tweak the sensitivity of several tests.

-## Is it free?

-Mostly.
-Editoria11y promotes accessibility in a unique way.
-Its tools are highly effective at helping non-technical authors prepare content that can be enjoyed equally by disabled Web users.
-We consider this a public good, so Editoria11y's <strong>core test suite and reports are free to use</strong> -- which are its unique features.
-If you are using an accessible base theme or have a good manual testing workflow and don't mess with colors in the block editor, that should be all you need.

-Editoria11y is not, however, free to develop or support, so "convenience" features for developers and auditors ask for contributions in the form of CSA subscriptions, via a ["contribute what you can"](https://editoria11y.com/license/#subscription) model, with [free tiers for active code, testing and translation contributors](https://editoria11y.com/license/#code).
-We do not want financial limitations to prevent anyone from using any of the accessibility testing features, so [contact us](https://editoria11y.com/contacts/) if the lowest support tier is still too high and you are not able to contribute in another way.

 ## The tests